andrejw27/genomic-data-representations-for-hgt-detection/README.md

 **Steps**:

-* change the result_type to either test or literature to calculate the evaluation results on benbow test or literature data set, respectively
+* change the value for  `--result-type` to either `test or literature` to calculate the evaluation results on benbow test or literature data set, respectively

 ```
 python evaluation.py --result-type "literature"